 If you're planning to sell your old Mac, or trying to fix issues with an old Mac by doing a clean install of your software, you'll first need to reset your Mac to factory settings.
-Just how easy is it to wipe a Mac?
+What's the best way to wipe a Mac?

-Fortunately it's easy to remove everything from a Mac before you sell it on - and it's very important that you do so if you don't want to leave yourself open to identity theft.
-Just remember that, if you're selling or passing on an old Mac, removing your personal information alone isn't enough - you also need to make sure there's a working version of macOS is installed, or you might be hearing from the buyer.
+Fortunately it's easy to remove all the data and content from a Mac before you sell it on - and it's very important that you do so if you don't want to leave yourself open to identity theft.
+Just remember that, if you're selling or passing on an old Mac, removing your personal information alone isn't enough - you also need to make sure there's a working version of macOS installed after the wiping is complete, or you might be hearing from the buyer.
 Read next: How to delete or reset an iPhone or iPad

-Our guide to wiping all the data from a Mac enables you to reset your machine to an unblemished factory state, as if it was fresh out of the box.
-Here are the general steps to reset your Mac (they are outlined in detail below):
+Our guide to wiping all the data from a Mac enables you to reset your machine to an unblemished factory state, as if it was fresh out of the box, with a clean and working install of macOS.

 - Make sure you're connected to the internet so you can download the latest copy of the Mac operating system able to run on your machine.
-This is likely to be macOS Sierra, but an older Mac may need a version of OS X.
+This is likely to be macOS Sierra, but an older Mac may need an earlier version of OS X.

-- Deauthorize your iTunes store account.
-(You should also deauthorize any third-party apps, such as Photoshop, that are locked to your Mac.)
+- Deauthorise your iTunes store account.
+(You should also deauthorise any third-party apps, such as Photoshop, that are locked to your Mac.)
 Read more about this step here.

-- Restart the Mac in Recovery Mode (hold down Command and the R key during restart - or use alternative key combination as appropriate (see full description for more).
+- Restart the Mac in Recovery Mode.
+Hold down Command and the R key during restart - or use alternative key combination as appropriate (see full description for more).

-The process of resetting a MacBook to factory settings gets rid of all your data from the Mac.
+The process of resetting a Mac or MacBook to factory settings gets rid of all your data stored on that machine.
 Obviously, you should transfer data from your old Mac to a new one, but it's worth making a clone of the whole hard drive and keeping it around for a while.

 The best way to do this is using a program like Carbon Copy Cloner or SuperDuper along with an external hard drive (they used to be free but both options are now paid for, sadly).
 Choose your main hard drive in the source, and your external hard drive in the Destination.
 Now click on Clone.